Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

 ## Introduction

-The idea of running my own Minecraft server for me and my friends first came to me after watching countless online videos of people playing on Minecraft SMP's (Survival-Multi-Player), I wanted to be able to collaborate with my friends on glorious builds and finding boatloads of diamonds (to turn into netherite of course).
+The idea of running my own Minecraft server for me and my friends first came to me after watching countless online videos of people playing on Minecraft SMP's (Survival-Multiplayer), I wanted to be able to collaborate with my friends on glorious builds and finding boatloads of diamonds (to turn into netherite of course).

-There are a lot of different Minecraft server hosting options, some even being free of cost, but the free ones were not of the best experience, though one can't really complain when it's free... minecraft
+There are a lot of different Minecraft server hosting options, some even being free of cost, but the free ones did not provide the best experience, though one can't really complain when it's free…

-I wanted a better experience, with a more fine-tuned control over the settings and have better server performance.
-Although this is much more advanced than using a paid, dedicated Minecraft hosting service.
+I wanted a better experience, with more fine-tuned control over the settings and better server performance.
+Although, this is much more advanced than using a paid, dedicated Minecraft hosting service.

 ## Prerequisites
  * A usable server (basically any computer, from a desktop to a laptop to a Raspberry Pi, a [Virtual Machine](https://en.wikipedia.org/wiki/Virtual_machine), or a cloud server on something like *Google Cloud Platform*)
  * Decent Specifications (to handle around 5 simultaneous players):
-   * Atleast a dual core 64bit processor (any modern Intel Core CPU or AMD Ryzen CPU), or a Raspberry 4 (I'm not sure how well a 3 would hold up)
+   * At least a dual core 64bit processor (any modern Intel Core CPU or AMD Ryzen CPU), or a Raspberry 4 (I'm not sure how well a 3 would hold up)
-   * As much RAM as possible, at least 4GB, more is preffered
+   * As much RAM as possible, at least 4GB, more is preferred
    * At LEAST 8GB of *free storage*
  * Any Linux distro (Ubuntu Server is very usable or Raspberry Pi OS Lite if you're on a Pi)
- * A valid Minecraft Java Edition License (to be able to play on your server!)
+ * A valid Minecraft Java Edition Licence (to be able to play on your server!)
  * Being comfortable with a Linux environment and having basic troubleshooting capability and computer knowledge

-I myself will be using a dual core (hyperthreaded) amd64 virtual machine with 8GB of RAM assigned to it, running the server Linux distro Ubuntu.
+I myself will be using a dual core (multi-threaded) amd64 virtual machine with 8GB of RAM assigned to it, running the server Linux distro Ubuntu.
 (If you use a distribution such as Arch Linux or Fedora or CentOS or OpenSUSE, the package commands / availability will be quite different for you although you already know that)

 ### This guide assumes a few more things
 * That you have already installed and setup your Linux distribution upon your server, whatever it may be